-April is a 31 year old ex-Fillie Sr. Lieutenant and graduate of Grapevine High School.
-She started dancing at the age of two and has not missed a year.
-She has taught the past 13 years at the Academy and the past 10 years as co-director on the Competition Teams.
-She went to college on a dance scholarship where in her first semester she realized what she lived for – Her passion to teach and share the dance world with her willing students.
+April is a 35 year old ex-Fillie Sr. Lieutenant and graduate of Grapevine High School.
+She started dancing at the age of two and spent summers dancing with Houston Ballet Academy on scholarship.
+She has taught the past 18 years at the Academy and the past 16 years as co-director on the Competition Teams.
+She went to college on a dance scholarship where in her first semester she realized what she lived for – Her passion to teach and share the dance world with her students.
 After moving back to Grapevine, and teaching yet once again, April noticed that teaching was her arrangement for life.
 She hopes to expand her teaching skills while still improving in her own skills so that it will assist her to become a well-rounded teacher.
-April has choreographed many competition routines for Drill Teams and has also critiqued and polished Varsity Choreography.
+April has choreographed many competition routines for Drill Teams in the area.
 She believes no matter what style of dance it is, it begins with the ballet technique.
 If you are strong in your ballet technique you will be able to pursue any style of dance.
 She hopes her passion of dance and teaching is evident to her youthful students and hopes it will encourage them to follow their dreams, in dance or whichever direction they want to go.
 She also works to help each individual dancer fabricate to their utmost dancing ability, and shares with them this wonderful artistic movement.
 Dance is a passion the teacher has to have in order to share it with students of all levels.
 It is more than a pleasure to get this opportunity to be apart of this family oriented studio and is excited for the many years to come.

 Emily Myers VargasInstructor - Competition Director/Choreographer

 Emily Myers began dancing at the age of three.
 She was a founding member of Majestic Ballet Company and danced the lead roles in Nutcracker, Sleeping Beauty, Swan Lake and many other peices choreographed by the directors of the Company.
 She auditioned and was accepted to many summer intensives including-Joffery Ballet in New York and San Antonio, Kansas City Ballet, Milwaukee Ballet, Cincinnati Ballet, and Ballet Austin where she received a partial scholarship.
 After graduating from high school, she was a student at Fort Worth Ballet.
 She was asked by the director of the company to understudy waltz and snow corp for the companys production of The Nutcracker.
 Emily moved to Austin in 2002 to further her studies at Ballet Austin and Atomic Dance.
-She returned to North Texas and Majestic Dance in 2004 and formed MDA competition team.
-Emily continuously trains to keep herself active in the dance world at Houston Met, Planet Funk, Steps on Broadway and Broadway Dance Center and attends Jump and Pulse workshops.
+She returned to North Texas and Majestic Dance in 2004 and formed MDA Competition Team.
 She has taken master classes from some of the top names in the dance world such as Wade Robson, Mia Michaels, Dave Scott, Mandy Moore, Dee Caspbery, Brice Moussett and Derick Mitchell.
-This is Emily’s 9th year teaching at MDA and her goal as a teacher is not only to teach technique but to share with her students her love of the art of dance.
+Her goal as a teacher is not only to teach technique but to share with her students her love of the art of dance.